-The Company educates new directors about the nature of the business, current issues, the corporate strategy and the expectations of the Company concerning performance of directors.
+The Company has a formal process to educate new directors about the nature of the business, current issues, the corporate strategy and the expectations of the Company concerning the performance of directors.
 Directors also have the opportunity to visit Company facilities and meet with management to gain a better understanding of business operations.
 Directors are given access to continuing education opportunities to update and enhance their skills and knowledge.